As the world tries to navigate through the pandemic, there is a raging debate occurring between maintaining health and restarting the economy.

 Among these treasure assets, colored diamonds have risen to the forefront as one of the most stable investments with strong potential appreciation.
 Pink diamonds in particular have seen the largest growth, and are expected to continue to do so, but more on that in a bit.

 Bonus!
-If you are interested in getting additional colored diamond insight, be sure to download our free Colored Diamond Investment Guide or click below to book a meeting with one of our seasoned diamond experts:
+If you are interested in getting additional colored diamond insight, be sure to download our free Colored Diamond Investment Guide below or schedule a meeting with one of our seasoned diamond experts:

 One of the best things you can do as investors is to study and learn from history.
 With that in mind let’s look at a historical example from about a decade ago.